codesirohi/Assets-Management-Solution/README.md

 ## Features

 - Server Side Pagination, Filtering and Sort.
-- SOLID Principles of OOP.
 - Reactive Form is used.
 - Edit, Update and Delete of JSON Data.
+- SOLID Principles were kept in mind to keep code base clean, reusable and readable.